DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_specification.md

 A web-filtering solution called Cisco Umbrella is included free of charge until 30 September 2021, if you wish to use it.
 [Find out more about Cisco Umbrella](/devices/preparing-chromebooks#securing-your-chromebooks) in our guidance.

-If the school you’re ordering for does not currently use an education platform, you can <a class="govuk-link" href="/digital-platforms">apply for DfE-funded support to get access to either G Suite for Education or Office 365 Education.
+If the school you’re ordering for does not currently use an education platform, you can <a class="govuk-link" href="/digital-platforms">apply for DfE-funded support to get access to either G Suite for Education or Office 365 Education.</a>

 Read more information about <a class="govuk-link" href="/devices/preparing-chromebooks">preparing Google Chromebooks for pupils</a>.